2003 Italy blackout: Restoration of service

 After three hours, energy was restored in northern regions.
 Electricity was restored gradually in most places, and in most cities electricity was powered on again during the morning.
 Rolling blackouts continued to affect about 5% of the population on the next two days (29–30 September) as the electricity company GRTN continued its effort to restore supply.

-Official report
+Investigations

 The final report of the investigation committee on the 28 September 2003 blackout in Italy was published in April 2004 by UCTE.

-Scientific research

-Researchers in physics and complex networks have modelled the 2003 Italy blackout as a cascade of failures in interdependent networks.
+The blackout also proved a useful case study for researchers in physics and complex networks, who modelled the 2003 Italy blackout as a cascade of failures in interdependent networks.
 Several nodes in the network of power stations failed, causing a failure of the Internet communication network, which in turn caused a further breakdown of power stations.
 The goal of research was to understand how to build more robust networks.